Software is infrastructure: failures, successes, costs, and the case for formal verification: Empirical data

 \paragraph{DNS servers} The Internet is at the core of modern economy and of much of our life-style.
-It relies not only on the physical infrastructure such as submarine cables\footnote{https://www.submarinecablemap.com/}, but also on the software that transmits the data from one computer to the other.
+It relies not only on the physical infrastructure such as submarine cables \cite{submarinecablemaps}, but also on the software that transmits the data from one computer to the other.
 In the complex architecture of the Internet one key software component is often ignored: the Domain Name System (DNS).
-DNS serves world-wide are in charge of transforming URL such as \url{root-servers.org} into the IP address of the machine to contact in order to retrieve the required information, for instance {\tt 193.0.11.23}.
+DNS servers world-wide are in charge of transforming URL such as \url{root-servers.org} into the IP address of the machine to contact in order to retrieve the required information, for instance {\tt 193.0.11.23}.

 The Internet as users know it depends on the DNS being always available, and on the planet there are $13$ DNS root servers whose security is a thoroughly studied matter \cite{Baranowski03}.
-IDC reported that between $2019$ and $2020$ the average cost per attack to DNS servers was nearly $1$ million USD \cite{IDC-DNS-report2020}.
+IDC reported that between $2019$ and $2020$ the average cost per attack to DNS servers was nearly \money{\USD}{1}{\million} \cite{IDC-DNS-report2020}.
 DNS servers are a core part of modern digital {\em infrastructure}, arguably as fundamental as electricity is to buildings.

 Should digital infrastructure be any less important than the rest of our infrastructure?